aica-wavelab/project-workshop/index.md

 ## 📰 Announcements
 {: .no_toc }

+12.12.2024 - **Next assignemnt for block 3 in january** : Prepare a new presentation of your project.
+It should be prepared as a rehearsal of your final presentation.
+Please explain your project's outcomes clearly, its dissemination plan (how are you going to communicate it outside of the class), and the relevance of your project for the cultural and artistic domains.

-12.12.2024 - Refresh your mind about the [module description](/assets/pdf/project_framework_aica2024.pdf) and [the project framework](/assets/pdf/project_framework_aica2024.pdf) we presented on the second day.
+12.12.2024 - Refresh your mind about the [module description](/project-workshop/assets/pdf/project_framework_aica2024.pdf) and [the project framework](/project-workshop/assets/pdf/project_framework_aica2024.pdf) we presented on the second day.

 07.11.2024 - [Project planning spreasheet!](https://docs.google.com/spreadsheets/d/1BcliYrTlq2AoQn6ufqnvtvbGkdUGOhwhi3VsVmDeYrk/edit?gid=0#gid=0)